DylanKim35/math-converter/README.md

-# greek-converter
+# math-symbol-converter
-This is a Windows-exclusive macro program that helps you quickly input Greek letters or other useful characters by using aliases.
+This is a Windows-exclusive macro program that helps you quickly input mathematical symbols by using aliases.